bmc/avsl/index.md

     <dependency>
       <groupId>org.clapper</groupId>
-      <artifactId>avsl_2.9.0</artifactId>
-      <version>0.3.2</version>
+      <artifactId>avsl_2.9.0-1</artifactId>
+      <version>0.3.3</version>
     </dependency>

-Version 0.3.2 is available for Scala 2.8.0, Scala 2.8.1 and Scala 2.9.0.
+Version 0.3.3 is available for Scala 2.9.0-1, 2.9.0, 2.8.1 and 2.8.0.

 For more information on using Maven and Scala, see Josh Suereth's [Scala Maven Guide][].

 ### Using with SBT

+#### 0.7.x

-If you're using [SBT][] (the Simple Build Tool) to compile your code, you can place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):
+If you're using [SBT][] 0.7.x to compile your code, you can place the following line in your project file (i.e., the Scala file in your `project/build/` directory):

-    val javaNetRepo = "Java.net Repository for Maven" at "http://download.java.net/maven/2"
+    val javaNetRepo = "Java.net Maven 2 Repo" at
-    val newReleaseToolsRepository = ScalaToolsSnapshots
+        "http://download.java.net/maven/2"
-    val avsl = "org.clapper" %% "avsl" % "0.3.2"
+    val avsl = "org.clapper" %% "avsl" % "0.3.3"

+#### 0.10.x

+If you're using [SBT][] 0.10.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT 0.10.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

+    resolvers += "Java.net Maven 2 Repo" at "http://download.java.net/maven/2"
+    libraryDependencies += Seq(
+        "org.clapper" %% "avsl" % "0.3.3",

 **NOTES**

-1. The first doubled percent is *not* a typo.
-It tells SBT to treat AVSL as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.final.
-See the [SBT cross-building][] page for details.
-2. 2.
-Prior to AVSL, version 0.3, you also had to specify the location of a custom Maven repository.
-With version 0.3, however, AVSL is now being published to the [Scala Tools Maven repository][], which SBT automatically searches.
-3. You *must* specify the Java.net and `ScalaToolsSnapshots` repositories, Even though those additional repositories are in the published AVSL Maven `pom.xml`, SBT will not read them.
+1. You *must* specify the Java.net and `ScalaToolsSnapshots` repositories, Even though those additional repositories are in the published AVSL Maven `pom.xml`, SBT will not read them.
 Under the covers, SBT uses [Apache Ivy][] for dependency management, and Ivy doesn't extract